Soul Tracks - Tracking the World's Greatest Soul Music

 Wilson continued along the same path throughout the 70s, though her popularity began to wane as the disco era unfolded.
 In 1980, after 20 years and over three dozen albums on Capitol, Wilson moved to Columbia Records and began a second career as one of the early purveyors of the new Urban Adult Contemporary format.
 Again focusing on tasteful covers of other artists' songs (this time generally urban ballads), Wilson retained moderate popularity and album sales over the next 15 years.
 While some of her albums during this period were again marred by bland arrangements, her ever strong interpretive skills made most of these albums worthwhile and enjoyable.
 Her most unique album during her stay at Columbia was the excellent With My Lover Beside Me, an album of new material written, surprisingly, by Barry Manilow and legendary lyricist Johnny Mercer.

-Though jazz purists often bemoan Nancy Wilson's forays into pop and soul, her versatility and ability to master multiple genres is virtually unique among singers and is one of the keys to her now legendary status.
-After more than fifty years and five dozen albums, Nancy Wilson continues to loom large as one of the greatest and most influential vocalists of the past half century, and a role model for an entire generation of modern female jazz and soul vocalists.
+Though jazz purists often bemoan Wilson's forays into pop and soul, her versatility and ability to master multiple genres was virtually unique among singers and is one of the keys to her legendary status.
+And that voice, that voice, may never be matched.
+Nancy Wilson will continue to loom large as one of the greatest and most influential vocalists of the second half of the twentieth century, and a role model for an entire generation of modern female jazz and soul vocalists.